Digital Marketing for Nonprofits: A Complete Guide

 Promotion helps you discover, engage, and convert a larger audience that shares your interests and aspirations.
 But as always, identifying your distribution platforms will boost your performance.

 Start by knowing where potential supporters of causes like yours hang out.
 If social media is where they spend the most time, create a marketing strategy that encourages them to convert from there.
-As you look for what works, remember to deliver it in the best formats.
+Remember to deliver what works in the best formats as you look for what works.

 Measure Your Results